The Ins and Outs of Start A Children’s Transportation Business

 Monthly Expenses and Operating Costs To Consider:

-In addition to our list of common business expenses, you’ll require a budget for the ongoing cost of vehicle maintenance, and consistent cleaning as well as your fuel cost.
+In addition to our list of common business expenses, you’ll require a budget for the ongoing cost of vehicle maintenance, repairs, vehicle cleaning, and fuel costs.

 Approximate Daily Hours Needed: